 Research shows that learning a second language boosts problem-solving, critical-thinking, and listening skills, as well as improving memory, concentration, and the ability to multitask.
 Children proficient in other languages show signs of enhanced creativity and mental flexibility.
 As a result, Spanish is taught in our Elementary, Middle, and High Schools.
 American Sign language is taught in Middle School.

 We introduce the Spanish Alphabet in Kindergarten and teach the sounds of letters.
 Students learn greetings, basic vocabulary, numbers, colors, shapes, and more.
 First and Second grade students review the material learned the year before, and are introduced to new vocabulary and simple sentence structure.
 They learn articles, singular and plural words, as well as gender.

-In Third and Fourth grade students begin simple conjugation of regular verbs and are introduced to more complex sentence structure, as well as a more expansive vocabulary.
+In Third and Fourth grade, students begin simple conjugation of regular verbs and are introduced to more complex sentence structure, as well as a more expansive vocabulary.
 By Fifth grade, students begin conjugation of irregular verbs and continue to practice all of the above.

 The Middle School ASL program exposes students to the basics of American Sign Language.
-Through a combination of the Start ASL offline course and in-person instruction, students learn essential vocabulary, dig deep into proper ASL grammar, and are explore Deaf history and culture.Throughout the course, students gain valuable insight into the perspectives, struggles, and victories of the vibrant Deaf community.
-Students are provided with videos by ASL professionals which enable them to learn the ASL signs correctly and quickly.
-Games, conversations, and musical presentations give students opportunities to practice and refine their signing.
+Through a combination of the Start ASL offline course and in-person instruction, students learn essential vocabulary, dig deep into proper ASL grammar, and explore Deaf history and culture.Throughout the course, students gain valuable insight into the perspectives, struggles, and victories of the vibrant Deaf community.
+Students are provided with videos by ASL professionals which enable them to learn the signs correctly and quickly.
+Games, conversations, and musical presentations offer students opportunities to practice and refine their signing.
 A highlight for students is a field trip to the California School for the Deaf in Fremont, where they are able to get a firsthand look at Deaf education and interact with a Deaf tour guide.